branislav-knezevic/various_notes/vim/vim_general.md

 `ctrl + o` got to previous jump (list jumps with `:jumps` ) `ctrl + i` got to next jump
-`ctrl + a` when on integer, it will increment it
-`ctrl + x` when on integer, it will decrement it
+`ctrl + a` when on integer, it will increment it when highlighted, it will only increment that number `g ctrl+a`  when numbered ordered list is required, `ctrl + x` when on integer, it will decrement it
 `ctrl + ]` jump to a definition of a tag
 `ctrl + g]` will show all the occurencies of this defined tag `ctrl + t` jump back up the tag stack
 `ctrl + n` autocompletes a word, n is for next
-`ctrl + p` autocompletes a word, p is for previous
+`ctrl + p` autocompletes a word, p is for previous `ctrl + v` enter visual block mode

 #### Window operations